Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

    index: 6
  - name: California State Water Resources Control Board, USA
    index: 7
-date: 9 April 2024
+date: 10 April 2024
 bibliography: paper.bib

 ---

 # Summary

 Microplastics are a diverse suite of contaminants [@Rochman:2019] resulting in a variety of data [@Jenkins:2022; @California:2022].
 Data sharing is critical to advance science and policy [@Coffin:2023].
 The One4All portal was created to standardize and share structured and unstructured microplastic data (and beyond) through validation.
 Validated data can be automatically uploaded to the following cloud services: Amazon S3, CKAN, and/or MongoDB.
 One4All is both a graphical user interface (GUI) and an R package and can be used for applications outside of microplastics.
-While One4All is the general framework, the [Microplastics Data Portal](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/blob/main/code/validator/example_config.yml) is a specific implementation of it for microplastics data.
-This manuscript provides information about the usage, workflow, and configuration of the One4All.
+While One4All is the general framework, the [Microplastics Data Portal](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal) is a specific implementation of it tailored to microplastics data.
+This manuscript provides information about the usage, workflow, and configuration of the One4All, emphasizing its adaptability for diverse purposes.

 # Statement of need